Bealby/grandpas-pocket-watch-shop/README.md

-- A `Contact` page provides the user with the opportunity to get in contact with the owners with any order or general enquiriy questions.
+- A `Contact` page provides the user with the opportunity to get in contact with the owners with any order or general enquiry questions.

 - For the desktop the `Contact` page will have a 2 column design.
-The first column will display the adsress, email telephone information where icons are used appropriately.
+The first column will display the address, email telephone information where icons are used appropriately.

 - Below this contact information there will be an interactive